To the Members of Nazara Technologies Limited

 (x) (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments), during the year.
 Accordingly, reporting under clause 3(x)(a) of the Order is not applicable to the Company.

-(b) During the year, the Company has made preferential allotment of shares.
-In our opinion and according to the information and explanations given to us, the Company has complied with the requirements of section 42 and section 62 of the Act and the Rules framed thereunder with respect to the same.
-Further, the amounts so raised have been utilized by the Company for the purposes for which these funds were raised.
+(b) During the year, the Company has made preferential allotment or private placement of shares.
+In our opinion and according to the information and explanations given to us, the Company has complied with the requirements of section 42 and section 62 of the Act and the rules framed thereunder with respect to the same.
+Further, the amounts so raised were used for the purposes for which the funds were raised, though idle funds which were not required for immediate utilisation have been invested in readily realisable liquid investments.

 (c) According to the information and explanations given to us including the representation made to us by the management of the Company, there are no whistle-blower complaints received by the Company during the year.